dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 For ease of use, all [`@dojo/widgets`](http://github.com/dojo/widgets) are compiled to custom elements and published to npm and easily imported into your projects.

-Learn more about creating your first Dojo widgets here [first Dojo 2 application tutorial](https://dojo.io/tutorials/001_static_content/).
+Learn more about creating your first Dojo widgets with the [first Dojo 2 application tutorial](https://dojo.io/tutorials/001_static_content/).

 ## The Dojo CLI